NERC invests £2 million in exploring low-carbon futures for the UK

 30 June 2015

-Through the Valuing Natural Capital programme, NERC is investing up to £2m in research to investigate how possible future scenarios for UK energy would affect vital resources like groundwater and natural habitats – known as 'natural capital' - as well as 'ecosystem services' - the important benefits that nature gives us, from irrigation to our enjoyment of wild environments.
+Through the Valuing Natural Capital programme, NERC is investing up to £2 million in research to investigate how possible future scenarios for UK energy would affect vital resources like groundwater and natural habitats – known as 'natural capital' - as well as 'ecosystem services' - the important benefits that nature gives us, from irrigation to our enjoyment of wild environments.

 For example, future energy pathways that envisage more wind farms have implications for the quality of natural landscapes and the cultural ecosystem services people derive from their enjoyment of those landscapes.

-Professor Andrew Lovett of the University of East Anglia will lead the project, called Addressing Valuation of Energy and Nature Together (ADVENT).
+Professor Andrew Lovett of the University of East Anglia will lead the project, called Addressing Valuation of Energy & Nature Together (ADVENT).
 Researchers from the University of Aberdeen, University College London, the University of Leeds, Plymouth Marine Laboratory and the University of Southampton are also involved, bringing in substantial expertise in energy and environmental research.

 The scientists' primary objective is to explore future UK low-carbon energy pathways and quantify what they would mean for stocks of natural capital and for the provision of ecosystem services.
 The project will also apply methods of economic valuation to estimate in money terms the value of the ecosystem service changes associated with different future energy pathways.
 The project will give policymakers the tools they need to analyse different energy futures in a way that brings energy and environmental considerations together into a single framework.